lokhiufung/auto-resume/README.md

 Consequently, I am motivated to develop a solution that amplifies the likelihood of landing an interview while preserving every developer's valuable time.

+## Current state
+I found that the auto mode did not make a good job.
+Most of the time the generated bullet points did not make sense.
+Therefore for the moment I created a dash app to version control your resume.
+I simply use the ChatGPT web interface to generate bullet points and I only stored those good generation in my database.
+You can use `add experience` on the app to do so.

 ## Setup
 Use poetry to setup the environment